-The Company believes that industry demand for the products manufactured by the Company has recently softened.
-The U.S. flooring industry continued slowing in the 4th quarter of 2006, with both the residential new construction and the retail remodeling channels continuing their decline.
-The commercial channel continues to out perform the residential channel.
+The Company believes that industry demand for the products manufactured by the Company will continue to be impacted by the softened demand beginning in the fourth quarter of 2006 and continuing throughout 2007, and because of this the Company anticipates continued slow U.S. industry sales in the first quarter of 2008 that will impact margins and earnings.
 Both of our Mohawk and Dal-Tile segments reflect these industry trends, although the Company believes both are well-positioned for industry improvement in the long-term.
+The Company also continues to be impacted by higher raw material costs.
+The Company continues to look at ways to reduce manufacturing, administration, and marketing expenses based on current industry conditions and will continue to adjust as required.